 They say distance makes the heart grow fonder, but living far away from senior parents often causes additional feelings: concern, helplessness, and worry, for example.
 It’s hard to know exactly how your parents are doing through phone calls, letters, emails, and video chats.
-There are steps you can take, however, to ensure their health and wellbeing, even when you’re not nearby, and to take full advantage of your in-person visits.
+There are steps you can take, however, to ensure their health and wellbeing, even with long-distance caregiving, and to take full advantage of your in-person visits.

 Communication Is Key